juanimolfino/nextjs-dashboard/README.md

 5 Implemented Streaming to prevent slow data requests from blocking your whole page, and to allow the user to start interacting with the UI without waiting for everything to load.

 6 Move data fetching down to the components that need it, thus isolating which parts of your routes should be dynamic.

+SERVER ACTIONS:
+React Server Actions allow you to run asynchronous code directly on the server.
+They eliminate the need to create API endpoints to mutate your data.
+Instead, you write asynchronous functions that execute on the server and can be invoked from your Client or Server Components.